 The practical use of income elasticity of demand is explained below.
 Suppose per capita annual demand for rice in the country is 70 kg.
 The elasticity of demand for rice is 1.02.
 Assume the projected per capita annual income four years hence is 12% more the present.

-Then the projected demand for rice would be = (present per capita demand) $(1+ \text{ per capita income level } \times \text{ income elasticity of demand})$

-$= (70 \text{ kg}) \{1+(0.12 \times 1.02)\} = 78.57 \text{kg per capita per annum}.$

-3.3.7 Price elasticity of demand

-The price elasticity of demand represents the effect of the change in the demand as a proportion to change in the price.
+Then the projected demand for rice would be = (present per capita demand) (1+ per capita income level ? income elasticity of demand) = (70 kg) $\{1 + (0.12 ?
+1.02)\} = 78.57$ kg per capita per annum.
+3.3.7 Price elasticity of demand The price elasticity of demand represents the effect of the change in the demand as a proportion to change in the price.
 This is also calculated like income elasticity of demand.
 Both these techniques are useful in estimating the sensitivity of demand to changes in income and price levels.

-End Use Technique

-This technique is useful in estimating demand for intermediate products such as investment goods and industrial tools.
+End Use Technique This technique is useful in estimating demand for intermediate products such as investment goods and industrial tools.
 The project manager estimates the consumption coefficient of the product for various uses for all users in the country.

-Leading Indicator Technique

-The change in the value of a particular variable leads to a change in the value of another variable.
+Leading Indicator Technique The change in the value of a particular variable leads to a change in the value of another variable.
 For example, a change in the level of literacy of a country leads to a change in the demand for paper.
 From the above example, the variable, literacy level is called a leading variable and the change in the demand for paper is called a lagging variable.
 There are two steps involved in using this technique -- identifying the appropriate leading indicators; and establishing a relationship between the leading variables and lagging variables to find the demand.
 In practice, identifying appropriate leading indicators is difficult and it cannot be assumed that the relationship between leading and lagging variables remains stable over a period of time.
+Econometric Technique This technique explains the behavior of the economic variables as per the equations developed.
+The equation may be a single equation or multiple equations.